-On May 13, 2011, the Company signed the BARDA Contract pursuant to which we agreed to deliver two million courses of TPOXXTM to the Strategic Stockpile.
-The BARDA Contract is worth approximately \$470 million, including \$409.8 million for manufacture and delivery of 1.7 million courses of TPOXXTM and \$60 million of potential reimbursements related to development and supportive activities (the "Base Contract").
-Under the Base Contract, BARDA has agreed to buy from the Company 1.7 million courses of TPOXXTM.
-Additionally, the Company expects to contribute to BARDA 300,000 courses of TPOXXTM at no additional cost to BARDA.
+On May 13, 2011, SIGA signed the BARDA Contract, pursuant to which SIGA agreed to deliver two million courses of TPOXXTM to the Strategic Stockpile.
+The BARDA Contract is worth approximately \$470 million, including \$409.8 million for the manufacture and delivery of 1.7 million courses of TPOXXTM and \$60 million of potential reimbursements related to development and supportive activities (the "Base Contract").
+In addition to the Base Contract, the BARDA Contract also contains various options that are exercisable at BARDA's discretion.
+The BARDA Contract expires in September 2020.

+Under the Base Contract, BARDA has agreed to buy from SIGA 1.7 million courses of TPOXX[TM].
+Additionally, SIGA expects to contribute to BARDA 300,000 courses of TPOXX[TM] at no additional cost to BARDA.